aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 [gVisor]: https://github.com/google/gvisor

-Docker does not provide a strict security boundary between containers.
-When multi-tenanting your VMs, this is an issue --- when one of your applications is compromised, you are one exploit away from having **all your applications** compromised.
+Docker does not provide a strict security boundary between containers like VMs do.
+Containers on the same host share the kernel, and can make syscalls directly to the host.
+When multi-tenanting (running multiple applications on a single host) your VMs, this is an issue --- when one of your applications is compromised, you are one exploit away from having **all your applications** compromised.

-Recently, one of these exploits was found in Docker.
+Recently, one of these exploits [^1] was found in Docker.

 {{< blockquote link="https://kubernetes.io/blog/2019/02/11/runc-and-cve-2019-5736/" >}}
 When running a process as root (UID 0) inside a container, that process can exploit a bug in runc to gain root privileges on the host running the container.
 This then allows them unlimited access to the server as well as any other containers on that server.